A Calder\'on type inverse problem for tree graphs

-which coincides with $M_{\Gamma_2}$. \end{example}
+which coincides with $M_{\cG_2}$. \end{example}

-In some places in the literature inverse problems for quantum trees were solved under the assumption that not the whole $\lambda$-dependent Dirichlet-to-Neumann matrix but only its diagonal, the so-called {\em Weyl vector} is available, see, e.g.~\cite{FY07,Y05}.
-The following example shows that the knowledge of the diagonal of $M_{\Gamma}$ is not sufficient to recover a metric tree.
+In some places in the literature inverse problems for quantum trees (see Section \ref{sec:QG} below) were solved under the assumption that not the whole $\lambda$-dependent Dirichlet-to-Neumann matrix but only its diagonal, the so-called {\em Weyl vector} is available, see, e.g.~\cite{AK08,FY07,Y05}.
+The following example shows that the knowledge of only the diagonal of $M_{\cG}$ does not determine the weighted tree $\cG$ uniquely.

-\begin{example} Consider, on the one hand, the equilateral star $\Gamma_1$ consisting of four edges of length $1$ each, see the left-hand side of Figure~\ref{fig:ex4}.
+\begin{example} Consider, on the one hand, the star $\cG_1$ consisting of four edges of weight $1$ each, see the left-hand side of Figure~\ref{fig:ex4}.